8 Tips to Get Over Driving Anxiety and Overcome Fear - Insurify

 Negative effects of driving anxiety

-Driving anxiety can impact someone’s quality of life in a few different ways:
+Driving anxiety can affect someone’s quality of life in a few different ways:

 Panic attacks: Having a panic attack can be scary under any circumstances, but having a panic attack while driving can make it very difficult to drive safely.
 Panic attacks can make it feel like it’s difficult to breathe and cause nausea, light-headedness, and dizziness.
 They can also make your heart race.